robhendrik/Tsirelsons-bound-How-Nature-limits-non-locality/README.md

 Tsirelson's bound: How Nature limits non-locality

-The blogpost can be found on Medium (author The armchair quantum physicist) and on Wordpress (armchairquantumphysicist.com)
+The blogpost The Armchair Quantum Physicist [Tsirelson's bound: How Nature limits non-locality](https://armchairquantumphysicist.com/2024/06/08/tsirelsons-bound-how-nature-limits-non-locality/)

 Rob Hendriks May 2024